dssg/aequitas/README.rst

 ========================================================
-The Bias and Fairness Audit Toolkit for Machine Learning
+The Bias and Fairness Audit Toolkit
 ========================================================